shadpre/3rd_semester_exercises/README.md

 - **Video-based content** (Walkthrough-based, demonstrating, hands-on)

-It is my personal philisophy that mixing all 5 styles is beneficial for your learning outcome.
+It is my personal philosophy that mixing all 5 styles is beneficial for your learning outcome.
 I acknowledge personal working/studying preferences, and try to keep all styles of learning present throughout all major topics covered.

-### How I design exercises

-All exercises/projects have a task, a success criteria(goal) and a learning objective(why I made this / what I want you to understand).

-With few exceptions I made all exercises and projects myself (it is noted when that is not the case).
-If you have any problems, please reach out to me, I'd be delighted to help.

 ### Contact & Help